10 surprising facts about Antarctica

 10 – There are no laws and next to no people

-During the summer months when its research season up to 5,000 people travel to the continent to operate the 70 permanent stations there, but during the winter this number can get as low as 500 since some of the stations are abandoned during the Antarctic winter.
+During the summer months when it is research season up to 10,000 people travel to the continent to operate the 70 permanent stations there, but during the winter this number can get as low as 500 since some of the stations are abandoned during the Antarctic winter.
 There isn’t a national government and no single nation has been able to claim ownership, so there technically aren’t any laws.
 If you were to murder someone in Antarctica you wouldn’t be breaking any laws there since there are no laws, making it seem like a very dangerous place.
-Fortunately the only people there are researchers instead of criminals, but just in-case a group of nations created the Antarctica treaty to keep things safe.
+Fortunately the only people there are researchers instead of criminals, but just in case a group of nations created the Antarctica treaty to keep things safe.

 If you visit Antarctica for any reason and you’ve come from one of the countries on the treaty, then you are bound by certain laws from your home country.
-These laws vary depending on where you come from and a murder situation that happened in Antarctica would be a messy and lengthy law suit to say the least, but visitors are still bound to comply to their own countries laws and would be punished accordingly if they broke them.
+These laws vary depending on where you come from and a murder situation that happened in Antarctica would be a messy and lengthy lawsuit, to say the least, but visitors are still bound to comply with their own countries’ laws and would be punished accordingly if they broke them.